Facebook disables accounts for Russian company claiming to sell scraped user data

 "Scraping of all kinds continues to be a challenge across the internet," Facebook said in a statement.
 "Since it's difficult to prevent and often hard to detect once it's happened, we will be working more closely with other companies and independent experts to share information so we can more quickly disrupt this activity."

-A press contact for Social Data Hub didn't immediately respond to a request for comment.
-On its website, the company said it has a copy of the "Russian part of Facebook," as well as data from other US-based social media sites including Twitter and Tumbler, and Russian social media sites Odnoklassniki and VKontakte.
+On its website, Social Data Hub says it has a copy of the "Russian part of Facebook," as well as data from other US-based social media sites including Twitter and Tumbler, and Russian social media sites Odnoklassniki and VKontakte.

+In an email, a Social Data Hub representative said that the company doesn't scrape data outside of Russia.
+"No one just downloaded Facebook profiles, especially the data of citizens of other countries, except Russia," the representative said.
+"In Russia, such work is permitted by federal law No. 152 (this is analogous to the GDPR)."

+The representative also said Fubutech, an affiliated business that works with governments, is developing scraping technology for government clients, but does not scrape the data itself.
+Finally, he said the CEO of Social Data Hub teaches journalism courses that include using social media data.
+Some of the deleted Facebook accounts were from students who did carry out data scraping, the representative said "but all the data was deleted by them, and the logs were provided on Facebook.
+We are waiting for the speedy unlocking of our accounts.
+Unfortunately, we failed to quickly contact the Russian branch of Facebook."

 Steinfeld said that companies that scrape publicly posted data from Facebook are the hardest for the company to detect, because they don't have to register an account with Facebook to carry out their activities.
 Facebook does have techniques for detecting such companies.
 Steinfeld declined to discuss the techniques on the record so that the companies wouldn't learn about them in the press.